alanzfu/HRprep-Hackathon/README.md

 #Create a chart with Chart.js without using Javascript!
+Originally an idea for the halfway hackathon at HRPrep, but decided to take it on Solo to submit as part of my sample code for my application.

 ##How to use:
 ###1.
 Search for any existing chart by Author name